Hybrid working

 But without being open to people having choice around when they work, and how long they work, this partial flex will be available only to some of the workforce, and may only partially meet the needs even of those who can access it.

-Hybrid risks
+Hybrid challenges

-Hybrid working brings risks around visibility and opportunity for promotion.
+Hybrid working brings challenges around visibility and opportunity for promotion.
 When out of sight becomes out of mind, it is often flexibly working women who miss out.
 Manager training around work allocation and tracking performance outcomes is going to be important.

 Some roles will be suitable for hybrid, while many others will require full time presence on site.
 So questions may arise around fairness across teams and between employees.
 Clarity about what kinds of flex are appropriate for what roles will help, as will keeping minds open to other forms of flex.